-The Transfer of Land Act 1893 (TLA), as amended, is the statute governing the registration in Western Australia of titles to Freehold land and dealings on those titles.
+The Transfer of Land Act 1893 (TLA) is the statute governing the registration in Western Australia of titles to Freehold land and dealings on those titles.

-Other Statutes affecting land in Western Australia that are referred to extensively in this manual are:
+Other Statutes affecting land in Western Australia that are referred to throughout the Land Titles Registration Policy and Procedure Guides are:

 - Transfer of Land Regulations 2004

 - Land Administration Act 1997 (LAA) that governs Crown land

 - Planning and Development Act 2005 (P&D Act)

 - Strata Titles (General) Regulations 2019 (ST(G)R).